 The College actively promotes, through its Religion and Values Education program, and in many other ways, a values system based on acceptance and respect for others, reverence for life and the development of personal honesty and integrity.
 It creates an environment in which students may develop an understanding of the moral values and philosophies arising from the Gospel and the traditions of the Christian Church.

 Vision

-The vision for Aitken College is to develop and support a learning community of students, staff and their families in a faith partnership with the Uniting Church in Australia.
+The vision for Aitken College is to develop and support a learning community of students, staff and families in association with the Uniting Church in Australia.

 Mission